billyBillLiu/WeCardWiki-CI103-Project-/Activity-report-for-Jiahao-Wang.md

 Issues: I realize that the way we lay out the card might not be the most efficient for people to exchange their cards.
 The doesn't look professional enough so I decided to modify the way it looks.

 Activity Report\
+Re-Formatting the text boxes for editPage - Creating and Saving Cards - ToDo\
+45 minutes\
+I modify the text boxes on the editPage to where it will fit in the screen properly.
+I also made it to where when you type in the text box the word that was original on the text box will disappear on the screen.
+I also created spaces in between the text boxes to make it more visually appealing.
+Everything we put in to the text box will be able to properly display on the edit card and stay on it even if we scroll the pages.
+April 19th, 2023 @ 10:45pm moved to review\
+April 24th, 2023 @ 10:25pm moved to done\
+Re-Formatting the placeholder cards - Creating and Saving Cards - ToDo\
+I modify the home page card so it looks more professional.
+Instead of going horizontally I made it a vertical card.
+I have the name on the very top, the profile picture in the middle and the other infos on the bottom.
+April 19th, 2023 @ 11:50pm moved to review\
+April 24th, 2023 @ 10:30pm moved to done\
+Signed By\
+_Jiahao Wang\

 April 10th 2023 - April 17th 2023\